meshery/meshery/CONTRIBUTING.md

 All contributors are welcome.
 Not sure where to start?
 Please see the [newcomers welcome guide](https://docs.google.com/document/d/17OPtDE_rdnPQxmk2Kauhm3GwXF1R5dZ3Cj8qZLKdo5E/edit) for how, where, and why to contribute.
 This project is community-built and welcomes collaboration.
 Contributors are expected to adhere to our [Code of Conduct](CODE_OF_CONDUCT.md).

 All set to contribute?
 Grab an open issue with the [help-wanted label](../../labels/help%20wanted) and jump in.
-Join the [Slack account](http://slack.layer5.io) and engage in conversation.
+Join our [Slack channel](http://slack.layer5.io) and engage in conversation.
 Create a [new issue](/../../issues/new/choose) if needed.
-All [pull requests](/../../pulls) should reference an open [issue](/../../issues).
-Include keywords in your pull request descriptions, as well as commit messages, to [automatically close issues in GitHub](https://help.github.com/en/github/managing-your-work-on-github/closing-issues-using-keywords).
+All [pull requests](/../../pulls) should ideally reference an open [issue](/../../issues).
+Include keywords in your pull request descriptions, as well as commit messages, to [automatically close related issues in GitHub](https://help.github.com/en/github/managing-your-work-on-github/closing-issues-using-keywords).

 **Sections**
 - <a name="contributing">General Contribution Flow</a>